World In Paris

 5. Apollo’s Bath

-And there you have it, the best of Versailles Gardens, map and best tips included, for a wonderful visit to the Gardens of Versailles.
+And there you have it, the best of Versailles Gardens, the Versailles Shows, and the Gardens of Versailles map with the must-sees for a wonderful visit to Versailles.

 Click here for more Versailles Posts